atom0s/XiPackets/lobby/CharacterInfo.md

 ### open_flag

-_Unknown._
+_The characters current online status._

+  - `0` - The character has marked their information as hidden. _(via `/anon`)_
+  - `1` - The character has marked their information as visible. _(via `/anon off`)_

 _This value is not used within the client.
-It appears to be a flag that states if the character slot is open for creation of a new character.
-It is observed to be 0 where a character already exists, but 1 otherwise on available slots._
+It appears this value is also sometimes inconsistent and not correctly marked according to the characters actual information status._

 ### GMCallCounter